tanvermax/home-service/README.md

 - Public route showing all available services in a one-column layout.

--Each service card displays:
+- Each service card displays:

--- Service Image
+-  Service Image

--- Service Name
+-  Service Name

--- Short Description (max 100 characters)
+-  Short Description (max 100 characters)

--- View Detail Button
+-  View Detail Button

--- Service Provider Image, Name
+-  Service Provider Image, Name

--- Service Area
+-  Service Area

--- Service Price
+-   Service Price

 ### Single Service Details (Private):

-Shows detailed information about a specific service.
+- Shows detailed information about a specific service.

-Includes a "Book Now" button.
+- Includes a "Book Now" button.

-Booking modal/form contains fields:
+- Booking modal/form contains fields:

-Non-editable: Service ID, Service Name, Service Image, Provider Email, Provider Name, Current User Email, Current User Name, Price
+-  Non-editable: Service ID, Service Name, Service Image, Provider Email, Provider Name, Current User Email, Current User Name, Price

-Editable: Service Taking Date, Special Instruction
+-E  ditable: Service Taking Date, Special Instruction

-Booking information is stored in the database with a default status of "pending".
+-Booking information is stored in the database with a default status of "pending".

-Add-A-Service Page (Private):
+### Add-A-Service Page (Private):

-Allows users to add a service with fields:
+- Allows users to add a service with fields:

-Service Image URL
+-  Service Image URL

-Service Name
+-  Service Name

-Price
+-  Price

-Service Area
+-  Service Area

-Description
+-  Description

-Captures service provider information (image, name, email) from Firebase.
+- Captures service provider information (image, name, email) from Firebase.

-Manage-Services Page (Private):
+### Manage-Services Page (Private):

-Displays all services added by the logged-in user.
+- Displays all services added by the logged-in user.

-Each service card includes Edit and Delete buttons.
+- Each service card includes Edit and Delete buttons.

-Edit: Opens a form/modal for updating the service.
+-  Edit: Opens a form/modal for updating the service.

-Delete: Prompts a confirmation before removing the service.
+-  Delete: Prompts a confirmation before removing the service.

-Booked Services Page (Private):
+### Booked Services Page (Private):

-Displays services booked by the logged-in user.
+- Displays services booked by the logged-in user.

-If no services are booked, shows a relevant message.
+- If no services are booked, shows a relevant message.

-Service To Do Page (Private):
+### Service To Do Page (Private):

-Displays all services booked by others where the logged-in user is the provider.
+- Displays all services booked by others where the logged-in user is the provider.

-Includes a dropdown for updating the service status ("pending", "working", "completed").
+- Includes a dropdown for updating the service status ("pending", "working", "completed").

-404 Error Page:
+### 404 Error Page:

-Displays a message for invalid routes.
+- Displays a message for invalid routes.

-Includes a button that redirects users to the Home Page.
+- Includes a button that redirects users to the Home Page.

-Navbar Design
+## Navbar Design

-Non-Logged-In Users:
+- Non-Logged-In Users:

-Home
+-  Home

-Services
+-  Services

-Login
+-  Login

-Logged-In Users:
+- Logged-In Users:

-Home
+-  Home

-Services
+-  Services

-Dashboard (Dropdown with links to Add Service, Manage Services, Booked Services, Service To Do)
+-  Dashboard (Dropdown with links to Add Service, Manage Services, Booked Services, Service To Do)

-Logout Button with User Image/Name
+-  Logout Button with User Image/Name

-Dynamic Features
+## Dynamic Features

-Search System:
+### Search System:

-Implements a search functionality based on service names on the All Services page.
+-Implements a search functionality based on service names on the All Services page.

-Filters and displays matching services in real-time.
+-  Filters and displays matching services in real-time.

-Theme Customization:
+-  Theme Customization:

-Provides a toggle button for switching between light and dark themes.
+-  Provides a toggle button for switching between light and dark themes.

-Dynamic Titling:
+- Dynamic Titling:

-Updates the website title dynamically based on the current route.
+-  Updates the website title dynamically based on the current route.

-JWT Authentication:
+- JWT Authentication:

-Creates a JWT token on login and stores it client-side.
+-  Creates a JWT token on login and stores it client-side.

-Sends the token with API calls and verifies it on private routes.
+-  Sends the token with API calls and verifies it on private ### routes.

-Layout
+### Layout

-Header: Contains a dynamic Navbar based on user authentication status.
+- Header: Contains a dynamic Navbar based on user authentication status.

-Footer: Includes:
+- Footer: Includes:

-Website logo and name
+- Website logo and name

-Copyright information
+- Copyright information

-Social media links (Facebook and LinkedIn)
+- Social media links (Facebook and LinkedIn)

-Technologies Used
+- Technologies Used

-Frontend: React.js, Firebase Authentication
+- Frontend: React.js, Firebase Authentication

-Backend: Node.js, Express.js
+- Backend: Node.js, Express.js

-Database: MongoDB
+- Database: MongoDB

-Styling: Tailwind CSS / CSS Frameworks
+- Styling: Tailwind CSS / CSS Frameworks

-Animations: Framer Motion / AOS
+- Animations: Framer Motion / AOS

-Authentication: Firebase + JWT
+- Authentication: Firebase + JWT